 The image above shows a basic-level architecture of a motherboard.

-Other than connecting external components, the motherboard itself is filled with key components such as buses that carry signals from one component to the other.
+Besides connecting external components, the motherboard is filled with critical components, such as buses that carry signals from one piece to another.

-Modern motherboard do not feature north and south bridge separately.
-Older motherboard had a separate north and south chipset for managing different interfaces.
+Modern motherboards do not feature north and south bridges separately.
+The older motherboard had a separate north and south chipset for managing different interfaces.

 However, modern motherboards only feature the South Bridge, which is just commonly referred to as the motherboard chipset.